• ECTS

 Read more

-Have taken a numerical analysis course at the M1 level (Lagrange and mixed finite elements)
+Have completed a numerical analysis course at the M1 level (Lagrange and mixed finite elements)

-Recommended prerequisites: Numerical Analysis courses 1,2 and 3 of the first year of the Master
+Recommended prerequisites: Numerical Analysis 1, 2, and 3 courses from the first year of the Master's program

 Read more